TwinLizzie/NGnoidTV/NGNUITY.md

 ### What is Post-scarcity?

 Think the Venus Project or the Zeitgeist Movement.
 Some also like to call it Fully Automated Luxury Communism.
-Yet Marxist schools of thought tend to be in favour of an exclusively worker-controlled economy.
-You're a human, not a worker.
+Yet Marxist schools of thought tend to be in favour of an economy created by the worker, for the worker.
+You're a human being, not a worker.
 In a post-scarcity economy, people will be free to choose whether or not they wish to be workers (the bee), or idlers (the cat).

 Who controls a post-scarcity economy, if not the workers?
 The collective does, of course - yet it is extremely important not to rely on the word [Worker], as this would imply that someone living in a post-scarcity economy can be anything but.